alexzhornyak/SCXML-tutorial/Doc/invoke.md

 ![test225 - child2](https://user-images.githubusercontent.com/18611095/28573934-03cf5f14-7155-11e7-8b5b-2ae5e9f0883f.png)

 ### [7.
 Test 226](https://www.w3.org/Voice/2013/scxml-irp/226/test226.txml)
-When the invoke element is executed, the SCXML Processor MUST start a new logical instance of the external service specified in 'type' or 'typexpr', passing it the URL specified by 'src' or the data specified by content, or param.
+When the invoke element is executed, the SCXML Processor MUST start a new logical instance of the external service specified in 'type' or 'typexpr', passing it the URL specified by 'src' or the data specified by [\<content\>](content.md), or [\param\](param.md).

 ![test226](https://user-images.githubusercontent.com/18611095/28574248-0a920f6c-7156-11e7-82c6-50627c45ca81.png)